shortcutssoftware/sc-ols-examples/api/java/README.md

 ### Usage

-After you authenticate, all that you gave to do to invoke an API is to make an HTTP request to the API endpoint.
+After you authenticate, all that you have to do to invoke an API is to make an HTTP request to the API endpoint.
 The HTTP request should be built up with a few characteristics, all of which will be familiar to you as an API developer:

-1. HTTP method must be specified to match the expected method in the documentation
+1. HTTP method must be specified to match the expected method in [the documentation](http://www.shortcutssoftware.io/developer/).
-1. HTTP URI must be specified to match the documentation
+1. HTTP URI must be specified to match the documentation:
-    1. path parameters are mandatory
+    1. path parameters are mandatory,
-    1. query string parameters are optional
+    1. query string parameters are optional.
-    1. request body must match the json schema in the documentation
+1. the request body (where required) must match the json schema in the documentation.
 1. the following headers must be set:
-    1. the `Authorization` header must contain the JWT token (acquired above)
+    1. the `Authorization` header must contain the JWT token (acquired above),
-    1. the `Content-Type` header must be set to `application/json`
+    1. the `Content-Type` header must be set to `application/json`.

 After that, it is a matter of submitting the correct requests in the correct sequence.
-This is easy to do in most cases, as this example will show you; we anticipate that you will not need any additional help until you start to implement business processes that are unique to the way you use the Shortcuts Online Services.
+This is easy to do in most cases, as this example will show you.
+We anticipate that you will not need any in-depth help until you start to implement business processes that are unique to the way you use the Shortcuts Online Services.

 ---

-When you do develop request patterns that allow you to follow complex business processes that are not covered in this example, we would love to know about them.
+When you develop request patterns that allow you to follow complex business processes that are not covered in this example, we would love to know about them.
 Please consider creating a
 [pull request](https://help.github.com/articles/about-pull-requests/)